lwfm-proj/lwfm/README.md

 TODO:

-- triggers: listener thread & backing persistence; local endpoint to post status; local driver emit Repo job status to endpoint; fix
-  Nersc driver

 + code / test
-    - local driver cancel job
     - local driver repo as job

-    - JobDefn should not have the ids - use a context
-    - nersc driver with jobcontext
+    - David: fix nersc driver to new signatures, repo as jobs
+    - David: jss emit take full job status object
+    - jss.getStatus() should return rich object with history
+    - parent-child tracking, originator

+    - triggers

     - all status to Run Store - in getJobStatus(), or in JobStatus itself? - can the framework auto-handle the emit?
-    - parent-child tracking, originator
-    - data movement as jobs
     - put file with a new dest name
-    - fire & wait?
-    - handler persistence

 + MxN